 Who is a Certified Family Law Specialist?

 Of the 100+ attorneys in the Reno-Sparks area that advertise for family law clients, many have little to no experience in family law.
 Only about 16 practice family law exclusively and 4 of those 16 are in our Office.
 Marilyn York is one of about (16) other practicing Certified Family Law Specialists.
-These are generally the serious-minded Family Law achievers and some old-timers who received this certification gratuitously.
+These are generally the serious-minded Family Law achievers and some old-timers who received this specialist certification gratuitously.

 FAMILY LAW SECTION, STATE BAR OF NEVADA